miguelgarcia7/Responsive-Admin-Template/README.md

 Responsive-Admin-Template
 =========================

-Basic template for projects that need an admin
+Basic template for projects that needs an admin